Danish Defence: Women in the military

 Women in the military can be traced back to 1946, with the creation of Lottekorpset.
 This corps allowed women to serve, however, without entering with the normal armed forces, and they were not allowed to carry weapons.
 In 1962, women were allowed in the military.

 Currently 1,122 or 7.3% of all personnel in the armed forces are women.
 Women do not have to serve conscription in Denmark, since 1998, it is however possible to serve under conscription-like circumstances; 17% of those serving conscription or conscription-like are women.
 Between 1991 and 31 December 2017, 1,965 women have been deployed to different international missions.
 Of those 3 women have lost their lives.
 In 1998, Police Constable Gitte Larsen was killed in Hebron on the West Bank.
 In 2003, Overkonstabel Susanne Lauritzen was killed in a traffic accident in Kosovo.
 In 2010, the first woman was killed in a combat situation, when Konstabel Sophia Bruun was killed by an IED in Afghanistan.

 In 2005, Line Bonde became the first female fighter pilot in Denmark.
 In 2016, Lone Træholt became the first female general.
 She was the only female general in the Danish armed forces until the army promoted Jette Albinus to the rank of brigadier general on 11 September 2017.

-In May 2018, the Royal Life Guards was forced to lower the height requirements for women, as the Danish Institute of Human Rights decided it was discrimination.
+In May 2018, the Royal Life Guards was forced to lower the height requirements for women, as the Danish Institute of Human Rights decided the requirements were discriminatory.
+On 1 July 2025, women were given same conscription conditions as men.